schlatterbeck/pgapack/docs/sphinx/part2.rst

 DE algorithm not just a special mutation type is needed, see section :ref:`sec:differential-evolution` for an introduction.
 You typically want to chose mutation only, linear selection, and pairwise-best replacement.
-For DE, real-valued genes are typically called *vectors* (because a gene is a vector of real-valued alleles), we use that term in the following.
+For DE, real- and integer-valued genes are typically called *vectors* (because a gene is a vector of real- or integeer-valued alleles), we use that term in the following.

 The default strategy of DE is to compute the distance of a pair of random vectors in the population and add this difference to a